 |First Years (3 week rotation until the midterm break)||2 classes a week|

 |Fourth Year||3 classes a week|

 |Sixth Year||4 classes (including Art History)|

-Portfolios for third level Art courses can be worked on during Art Club, which happens once a week after school.
+Portfolios for third level Art courses can be worked on during Art Club, which happens every second Wednesday after school.

 Art of the Month

 Artwork is displayed in the art rooms and in the wider school community.
 The ‘Art of The Month’ board is displayed prominently in the school reception, and displays a selection of successful artwork produced in the past month.